 Radical chemistry in the polluted nighttime troposphere is governed by the abundance of $NO_3$ radicals.
-They are very reactive and effectively oxidise alkenes, aldehydes, and biogenic volatile organic compounds (VOCs).
-Although their role as atmospheric oxidant during the day is negligible due to their fast photolytic decomposition, their importance in atmospheric nighttime chemistry is comparable to that of OH radicals during daytime.
+They are very reactive and effectively oxidise alkenes, aldehydes, and biogenic volatile organic their fast photolytic decomposition, their importance in atmospheric nighttime chemistry is comparable to that of OH radicals during daytime.
 Fundamental reviews on the physics and chemistry of $NO_3$ radicals were published by Wayne et al. (1991) and recently by Brown and Stutz (2012).